juju/charmstore/docs/API.md

 // Metric represents a single metric definition type Metric struct {
-    Type        MetricType
+    Type        string
     Description string
 }

-// MetricType is used to identify metric types supported by juju. type MetricType string

 ```

-The possible values of a `MetricType` are
+The possible values of a Metric Type are

 * gauge
 * absolute